jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 That objective lies at the heart of the CTAR Framework.

 Welcome to the first volume of the **CTAR Historical Case Study Series**.

+# Applying the CTAR Methodology

+This Historical Case Study applies the Cyber Threat Assessment and Reporting (CTAR) methodology to a historically significant cyber operation.

+Unlike conventional historical narratives, CTAR distinguishes between:

+- observed facts,
+- corroborated evidence,
+- analytical interpretation,
+- assumptions,
+- confidence assessments,
+- remaining uncertainty.

+Readers will encounter these elements throughout the report as the analysis progresses from strategic context to historical evidence, technical assessment, attribution, campaign effectiveness, and defensive lessons.

+Although Operation Olympic Games is a historical event, the analytical process used throughout this publication is identical to that used for contemporary Cyber Threat Assessment Reports.

+The objective is not merely to understand one campaign, but to learn a disciplined approach to cyber threat analysis.

 # Chapter 1
 # Strategic Context